Strategic guidelines, risks, and mitigation actions

 • Strategic risks implicit in trends

-• Delays in permitting new facilities or modifications to existing facilities
+• Risks in the authorisation and implementation of new plants or modifications to existing plants

-• High competition on concessions for hydroelectric plants
+• High level of competition on hydroelectric, electric and thermal plant concessions

 Mitigation actions

-• Planning, monitoring and dialogue with authorising agencies with dedicated cross-business task force for project authorisation
+• Planning, monitoring and dialogue with authorising agencies with a dedicated cross-business task force for project authorisation

 • Main strategic risks implicit in trends